Who We Are

 Vanessa Norris | Studio Manager

-Vanessa (she/her) grew up in rural Maine but has called Boston home for the last 10+ years.
-She graduated with a BFA in Ceramics from MassArt in 2016 and moved across the country to work for potters in Park City, UT and Seattle, WA before settling back in Boston where her love for clay began.
-She makes colorful cloud & rainbow pottery, marrying pastel colors with voluminous wheel-thrown forms that look like they might’ve dropped from a cartoon sky.
-When she's not hunched over in her studio decorating a mug, you can usually find her cuddling her cats or biking along the Charles River on her lavender cruiser.
+Vanessa (she/her) has been working in clay for over twelve years.
+She graduated with a BFA in Ceramics from Massachusetts College of Art and Design and moved across the country to work for potters in Park City, UT and Seattle, WA before settling back in Boston where her love for clay began.
+She makes colorful cloud & rainbow pottery, marrying pastel colors with voluminous wheel-thrown forms.
+When she's not hunched over decorating a mug in her studio, you can usually find her cuddling her cats or biking along the Charles River on her lavender cruiser.
 She’s a lover of handmade objects, tattoos, the color purple, cats, and all things clay.

 Kristin Powers | Instructor